-the UE may assume a discovery signal occasion may occur in any subframe within the discovery signals measurement timing configuration in clause 5.5.2.10 of [9].
+the UE may assume a discovery signal occasion may occur in any subframe within the discovery signals measurement timing configuration in clause 5.5.2.10 of MFA TS 36.331 [9].

+in MF, the UE may assume a discovery signal occasion may occur in any subframe within the serving cell discovery signals measurement timing configuration in Section 5.5.2.10 of MFA TS 36.331 [9].